tintin10q/computational-linguistics-summary/Data/Token.md

 # Token
 A token is every entry in a corpus.
 The idea is that nothing is the *same*.
-If you have the sentence "The boys like boys who like apples" then the word boys occures multiple times but we consider it a different token.
+If you have the sentence "The boys like boys who like apples" then the word boys occurs multiple times but we consider it a different token.